STYJ/simontan.dev/posts/favourite-quotes.md

 Some motivational quotes that I am fortunate enough to chance upon (some of which are mine lol!) as I figure out the meaning of life.
 I believe these are worth sharing and maybe this might help someone out there.
 In no particular order:

-> There have to be reasons that you get up in the morning and you want to live.
-Why do you want to live?
-What's the point?
-What inspires you?
-What do you love about the future?
-If the future does not include being out there among the stars and being a multi-planet species, I find that incredibly depressing. - Elon Musk
+> Do.
+Or do not.
+There is no try. - Yoda (lol)

-> Our existence cannot just be about solving one miserable problem after another.
-There need to be reasons to live. - Elon Musk
+> I think it is possible for ordinary people to choose to be extraordinary. - Elon Musk

+> I could either watch it happen or be a part of it. - Elon Musk

 > Sometimes it's less about doing what you like and more of doing what you're good at.
-The benefits of doing something you're good at is that you can get paid for it and that it is easier for you to make an impact on someone's life.
-This positive loop will keep growing and might one day be something you like. - Tenghui (IRL friend)
+This positive loop will keep growing and might one day turn into something you like. - Tenghui (IRL friend)

 > The universe is made of stories, not of atoms. - Muriel Rukeyser.

 > If it's not fun, why bother? - Reggie Fils-Aimé

-> If you don't believe in yourself, why would anyone else trust their money with you to do it? - Simon (me!)
+> If you don't believe in yourself, why would anyone else trust you to do it? - Simon (me!)

-> Sometimes there isn't a right choice so the only regret you can have is not making that decision for yourself - [Pursuit of Wonder](https://youtu.be/x18bXxW3yhY)
+> Sometimes there isn't a right choice so the only regret you can have is not making that decision for yourself. - [Pursuit of Wonder](https://youtu.be/x18bXxW3yhY)

-> Action skews the probabilities of success which others mistake as luck - MJ DeMarco
+> Action skews the probabilities of success which others mistake as luck. - MJ DeMarco

-> If you need inspiring words, don't do it. - Elon Musk
+> When something is important enough, you do it even if the odds are not in your favor. - Elon Musk

 > There isn't anything in the world that can't be made better. - Jack Valenti

 > Don't equate the quality of a decision with the quality of its outcome i.e. You have control over the quality of your decisions.
 You don't have full control over the outcomes of your decisions. - Annie Duke

 > We are what we repeatedly do.
-Excellence, then, is not an act but a habit - Will Durant (summary of Aristotle)
+Excellence, then, is not an act but a habit. - Will Durant (summary of Aristotle)

-> First do it, then do it right, then do it better - Andy Osmani
+> First do it, then do it right, then do it better. - Andy Osmani

 > Passion is not a plan, it is a feeling and feelings change over time. - Terri Trespicio

-> Like how it is premature to worry about the future, it is helpless to think about the past because there's nothing you can do about it.
-You just have to accept that what happened happened and how you can prevent something like this from happening again. - Simon (me!)

 > When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us. - Alexander Graham Bell

-> People who call themselves realists are often just dreamers who got their hearts broken somewhere along the way - Ashley Stahl
+> People who call themselves realists are often just dreamers who got their hearts broken somewhere along the way. - Ashley Stahl

 > The number one reason most people don't get what they want is that they don't know what they want. - T. Harv Eker